Click on the relevant service tab to filter the FAQ’s

 We have HICAPS which allows you to claim your rebate directly from your health insurer and you only pay the gap fee.

-Do you accept WorkSafe, Department of Veterans Affairs (DVA), Enhanced Primary Care (EPC) Plans or Transport Accident Commission (TAC) patients?
+Do you accept WorkSafe, Department of Veterans Affairs (DVA), Chronic Disease Management (CDM) Plans (formerly EPC) or Transport Accident Commission (TAC) patients?

 We accept all of these patient types but we require additional information to process these.